pytorch/xla/OP_CODEGEN_GUIDE.md

 ```

 ### 2. Codegen the op and inspect the generated file
-Find the op in  `xla/xla_native_functions.yaml` and move it to the full_codegen column and run the build again.
+Find the op in  `xla/xla_native_functions.yaml` and move it to the full_codegen column and run `python setup.py install` under xla directory again.
 The build will fail (reason explained later in this guide) but you can still see the generated file.
 The code snippets below uses `abs` as an example.
 #### XLANativeFunctions.cpp
 ```
 at::Tensor XLANativeFunctions::abs(const at::Tensor & self) {